drgshub/spinnerr/README.md

   <img width="300" height="300" alt="logo" src="https://github.com/user-attachments/assets/b648eb5d-c621-42ef-8289-382f0db171a0" />
 </p>

-Spinnerr is a lightweight Node.js-based tool that automatically starts Docker containers when they are accessed through a defined web route and stops them after a configurable idle timeout.
-Works best with Nginx Proxy Manager as a reverse proxy.
+Spinnerr is a lightweight Node.js-based service that automatically starts Docker containers when accessed through a defined web route and stops them after a configurable idle timeout or on a set schedule, either individually or as part of a group.

 ## Features